privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 Bidding & Auction services plan to support single-seller and all types of multi-seller auctions including Component Auctions.

-Details will be published in a separate explainer.
+Details about multi seller auctions will be published in a separate explainer.

 ## Unified Contextual & Remarketing Flow